-We take a pre-existing Statecharts model of a simple traffic light controller and re-implement it in Ptolemy II.
-This exercise reveals that Statecharts can be usefully conceptualized as a hierarchical combination of two distinct models of computation (MoCs), finite state machines (FSMs) and synchronous/reactive (SR).
-Once conceptualized this way, we can add additional MoCs to the mix.
-We illustrate this by adding a discrete-event (DE) model of the environment in which the traffic light operates.
-We then construct a second model of a deployment of the system on two microcontrollers communicating wirelessly, showing that we can effectively leverage both DE and an extension in Ptolemy II that supports modeling of wireless communication networks.
-This exercise reveals that even though the original model was intended to be a purely functional model, it in fact imposes constraints on the implementation.
-The model had to be refactored to get a distributed deployment model.
-Finally, we show that the portions of the models defining the control logic of the lights can be shared between the functional and deployment models using actor-oriented classes.
+We study the simultaneous use of multiple modeling techniques in the design of embedded systems.
+We begin with a pre-existing Statecharts model of a simple case study, a traffic light for a pedestrian crossing.
+This model combines two distinct models of computation (MoCs), finite state machines (FSMs) and synchronous/reactive (SR).
+We add an additional MoC to the mix, a discrete-event (DE) model of the environment in which the traffic light operates, including a simple fault model.
+We construct a second model of a hardware deployment.
+This exercise reveals hidden assumptions in the original model about implementation that require refactoring to get a distributed deployment model.
+We show that the portions of the models defining the control logic of the lights can be shared between the functional and deployment models using actor-oriented classes.
 This eases maintenance of the models.
+Finally, we show that models used for verification are abstractions of the functional models that can be synthesized from the other models, suggesting practical design-for-verification techniques.
+The result is that this simple example uses three distinct models of the system (functional, deployment, verification), two of which hierarchically combine distinct modeling techniques (DE, SR, FSM).